 In the northeastern corner of Tamil Nadu on the Bay of Bengal, CHENNAI (still commonly referred to by its former British name, Madras) is India’s fourth largest city, with a population nudging seven and a half million.
-Hot, congested and noisy, it’s the major transportation hub of the south and most travellers stay just long enough to book a ticket for somewhere else.
+Hot, congested and noisy, it’s the major transport hub of the south and most travellers stay just long enough to book a ticket for somewhere else.
 The attractions of the city itself are sparse, though it does boast fine specimens of Raj architecture, pilgrimage sites connected with the apostle Doubting Thomas, superb Chola bronzes at its state museum, and plenty of classical music and dance performances.

-As capital of Tamil Nadu, Chennai is, like Mumbai and Kolkata, a comparatively modern creation.
-It was founded by the British East India Company in 1639, on a 5-km strip of land between the Cooum and Adyar rivers, a few kilometres north of the ancient Tamil port of Mylapore and the Portuguese settlement of San Thomé; a fortified trading post, completed on St George’s Day in 1640, was named Fort St George.
-Over the course of the next century and a half, as capital of the Madras Presidency which covered most of south India, the city expanded to include many surrounding villages.
-After losing it to the French in 1746, the British, with Robert Clive (“Clive of India”) at their helm, re-established control three years later and continued to use it as their southern base, although Madras was surpassed in national importance by Calcutta.
+As capital of Tamil Nadu, Chennai is a comparatively modern creation, like Mumbai and Kolkata.
+It was founded as a fortified trading post by the British East India Company in 1639, north of the ancient Tamil port of Mylapore and the Portuguese settlement of San Thomé.
+It was completed on St George’s Day in 1640 and thus named Fort St George.
+Over the course of the following century and a half, as capital of the Madras Presidency, which covered most of south India, the city expanded to include many surrounding villages.
+It was briefly lost to the French but three years later, in 1746, the British re-established control under Robert Clive (Clive of India) and continued to use it as their southern base, although it was surpassed in national importance by Calcutta.

 The city’s renaissance began after Independence, when it became the centre of the Tamil movie industry, and a hotbed of Dravidian nationalism.
-Renamed as Chennai in 1997, the metropolis has boomed since the Indian economy opened up to foreign investment in the early 1990s.
+Renamed Chennai in 1997, the metropolis has boomed since the Indian economy opened up to foreign investment in the early 1990s.
 The flip side of this rapid economic growth is that Chennai’s infrastructure has been stretched to breaking point: poverty, oppressive heat and pollution are more likely to be your lasting impressions than the conspicuous affluence of the city’s modern marble shopping malls.